 }

 Here we are using TrySetResult and TrySetException methods to complete the Task<int> exposed through Task property of TaskCompletionSource class.
-As you can see rest of the bit in terms of exception handling and cancellation remains same like any other TAP method.
+As you can see rest of the bit in terms of exception handling and cancellation remains same as any other TAP method.
 Output of this code will look like below

-Fig 6.10 – Output TAP wrapper over APM methods
+Figure 6.15 – Output TAP wrapper over APM methods

+Now enter wait timeless than 5 (as per if condition that triggers cancelation) let us say 4, cancellation gets triggered and if we see no file data is red.
+Output of this will look like as shown in Figure 6.16

-Fig 6.10 – Output TAP wrapper over APM methods, here job is cancelled before completion
+Figure 6.16 – Output TAP wrapper over APM methods, here job is cancelled before completion

 In Summary what we are doing here is taking APM methods, combining it to single method and wrapping them in a task.